Creative Problem Solving: Applying Non-Linear Thinking to Solve Difficult Project Management Problems with Lisa Hammer and David Newman - CANCELLED

-- Participants will be able to define and implement a structured approach to problem solving that leads to creative solutions during any phase of an ongoing or planned project.
+- Define and implement a structured approach to problem solving that leads to creative solutions during any phase of an ongoing or planned project.

-- We will explore the specific six-step Osborn-Parnes creative-problem-solving process providing attendees with an in-depth understanding of the total process and why each step is important.
+- Explore the specific six-step Osborn-Parnes creative problem-solving process, providing attendees with an in-depth understanding of the total process and why each step is important.

-- Attendees will learn to processize non-linear thinking methods to provide tools and techniques that will be immediately applicable to facilitate solving the most difficult and complex problems that project managers typically face.
+- Learn to process non-linear thinking methods to provide tools and techniques that will be immediately applicable to facilitate solving the most difficult and complex problems that project managers typically face.

-- The problem definition stage will be examined in depth to eliminate circular and tangential distractions that tend to reduce the effectiveness of the process.
+- Examine the problem definition stage in depth to eliminate circular and tangential distractions that tend to reduce the effectiveness of the process.

-- The concepts of critical thinking and the use of various problem solving tools and methods such as brainstorming will be examined by participants and put into the context of their actual work environment through hands-on problem solving activities.
+- Examine the concepts of critical thinking and the use of various problem-solving tools and methods such as brainstorming by participants and put into the context of their actual work environment through hands-on problem-solving activities.

-- Participants will be able to assess levels of happiness in the workplace and employ specific techniques to proactively manage performance quickly and effectively during project execution in order to optimize team morale and substantially increase project success factors.
+- Assess levels of happiness in the workplace and employ specific techniques to proactively manage performance quickly and effectively during project execution in order to optimize team morale and substantially increase project success factors.